rishi-banerji/ERP/README.md

 ## 9. Usage of Object Superclass
 - **Where used and Functionality**: Using the to_String() methods of the Object superclass, the println methods for each class have been modified.

+# Assignment 2 - Concepts

+## Generic Programming
+- I have a generic container called `feedback`, in the Feedback class.
+This container can store both integers(Integer class) and strings, according to the type of feedback chosen by the student.

+## Object Superclass
+- I have created an instance of the Object superclass in the `view_grades` method of the TA class.
+I have assigned it to the return value from a method which finds a student by his roll number.
+Before transposing it into a Student object, the code checks if the return value is not null.

+## Exception Handling
+- I have created separate classes for each of the 3 exceptions.
+When an error is 'caught', different error messages are printed using the constructors of the class.
+So errors are handled in this way using try-catch blocks.